Ulysses (novel): Episode 17, "Ithaca"

 Bloom returns home with Stephen, makes him a cup of cocoa, discusses cultural and linguistic differences between them, considers the possibility of publishing Stephen's parable stories, and offers him a place to stay for the night.
 Stephen refuses Bloom's offer and is ambiguous in response to Bloom's proposal of future meetings.
 The two men urinate in the backyard, Stephen departs and wanders off into the night, and Bloom goes to bed, where Molly is sleeping.
-She awakens and questions him about his day.
+She wakes and asks him about his day.
 The episode is written in the form of a rigidly organised and "mathematical" catechism of 309 questions and answers, and was reportedly Joyce's favourite episode in the novel.
 The deep descriptions range from questions of astronomy to the trajectory of urination and include a list of 25 men that purports to be the "preceding series" of Molly's suitors and Bloom's reflections on them.
-While describing events apparently chosen randomly in ostensibly precise mathematical or scientific terms, the episode is rife with errors made by the undefined narrator, many or most of which are intentional by Joyce.
+While describing events apparently chosen randomly in ostensibly precise mathematical or scientific terms, the episode is rife with errors, many or most of them intentional on Joyce's part.

 Episode 18, "Penelope"

 The final episode consists of Molly Bloom's thoughts as she lies in bed next to her husband.
 The episode uses a stream-of-consciousness technique in eight paragraphs and lacks punctuation.
 Molly thinks about Boylan and Bloom, her past admirers, including Lieutenant Stanley G. Gardner, the events of the day, her childhood in Gibraltar, and her curtailed singing career.
-She also hints at a lesbian relationship in her youth, with a childhood friend, Hester Stanhope.
+She also hints at a lesbian relationship in her youth with a childhood friend, Hester Stanhope.
 These thoughts are occasionally interrupted by distractions, such as a train whistle or the need to urinate.
 Molly is surprised by the early arrival of her menstrual period, which she ascribes to her vigorous sex with Boylan.
 The episode concludes with Molly's remembrance of Bloom's marriage proposal, and of her acceptance: "he asked me would I yes to say yes my mountain flower and first I put my arms around him yes and drew him down to me so he could feel my breasts all perfume yes and his heart was going like mad and yes I said yes I will Yes."